catalyst-cooperative/pudl/docs/data_sources/wip_future.rst

 FERC EQR
 ^^^^^^^^

-The `FERC EQR <https://www.ferc.gov/docs-filing/eqr/q2-2013/data/database.asp>`_ Also known as the Electricity Quarterly Report or Form 920, this dataset includes the details of many transactions between different utilities, and between utilities and merchant generators.
+The `FERC Electric Quarterly Reports (EQR) <https://www.ferc.gov/industries-data/electric/power-sales-and-markets/electric-quarterly-reports-eqr>`_, also known FERC Form 920, this dataset includes the details of many transactions between different utilities, and between utilities and merchant generators.
 It covers ancillary services as well as energy and capacity, time and location of delivery, prices, contract length, etc. It's one of the few public sources of information about renewable energy power purchase agreements (PPAs).
 This is a large (~100s of GB) dataset, composed of a very large number of relatively clean CSV files, but it requires fuzzy processing to get at some of the interesting and only indirectly reported attributes.

 .. _data-ferc2: